tmobile/magentaA11y/_checklist-native/carousel.md

 mobile:
   swipe rt: |
-    Focus moves to the next slide (Android and iOS)
+    Focus moves to the next element
   3 finger swipe: |
     Focus moves to the next slide (iOS)
   2 finger swipe: |
     Focus moves to the next slide (Android)
   1 finger swipe up or down or other custom actions: |
-    Focus moves to the next slide
+    Focus moves to the next slide on iOS
   doubletap: |
     Activates the button

 screenreader:
   name:  |
     Purpose of each item is clear and matches visible text.
-"In list" is often announced in Android.
 Index should be announced in Android and iOS
   role:  |
     Identifies as a button in iOS and "double tap to activate" in Android Identifies as "adjustable" with custom actions (iOS)